anima-wg/brski-discovery/draft-eckert-anima-brski-discovery.md

 column of the BRSKI Variation Contexts table.

-The "Variation String" column has the string term used to indicate the variation when using the simple encoding of BRSKI Variation Discovery for GRASP as described in {{grasp}}.
+The "Variation String" column has the string term used to indicate the variation when using the simple encoding of BRSKI Variation Discovery for GRASP as described in {{GRASP}}.
 It is formed by concatenating the Choices term from the Variation colum with the "-" character, excluding those Choices terms (and "-" concatenator) which are Default for the Context.
 If this procedure ends up with the empty string, then this is indicated as "" in the column.